-Beach to Bush is the most significant educational initiative of Surf Life Saving and has been delivered to schools for over 20 years.
+Beach to Bush is the most significant educational initiative of Surf Life Saving and has been delivered to schools for over 25 years.
 The program aims to educate young people about safety at the beach and in other aquatic environments - pools, rivers, dams and lakes.
-In 2018, SLST will be delivering the program within Primary Schools for Grade 1 and 2 by offering a free 1-hours aquatic safety presentation delivered by Lifesavers across the state.
+In 2019, SLST will be delivering the program within Primary Schools for Grade 1 and 2 by offering a FREE 1-hours aquatic safety presentation delivered by Lifesavers across the state.

 What does it cover?

 Cost - Beach to Bush is a fully funded presentation delivered by Surf Life Saving Tasmania.
 Each student will be presented with take-home Beach to Bush giveaways and info pack to reinforce safety messages and share with their families.

 MORE INFO WILL BE COMING SOON - WATCH THIS SPACE!!!